 Statements made in this presentation about future operating results or other future events, including the process to sell PPL's U.K. business, are forward-looking statements under the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Actual results may differ materially from the forward-looking statements.
-A discussion of factors that could cause actual results or events to vary is contained in the Appendix to this presentation and in the Company's SEC filings.
+A discussion of some of the factors that could cause actual results or events to vary is contained in the Appendix to this presentation and in the Company's SEC filings.
+Unless otherwise expressly specified, the figures in this presentation do not reflect the effects of any sale of the U.K. business.